zicotjia/Zeggle/README.md

 Depends on the gameMode

 ## Level Designer Additional Features
-Can select gameMode and resize item.
+- Can select gameMode and resize item with item preview.
 Can select how many balls does the player start with in the level.

+- Reset now restore the previously saved state of that level.

+- Reset also works as a quick load feature.
+Filling another level name and clicking reset will automatically load the level with said name, beware that you will lose all unsaved progress if you quick load without saving beforehand.

+- Quick loading a sample level will create an empty level.

+- There is a create new level button at the bottom of the level picker.

+- Cannot save a level with name similar to the sample levels or empty name.

+- Editting level B but saving with level A in the textBox will overwrite level A and B will remain uneditted.

+- Starting a level will also saves the level

 ### Peg Rotation
 Not implemented

 ### Peg Resizing
-There is a slider that allow you to adjust the size of the peg in the level designer
+There is a slider that allow you to adjust the size of the peg in the level designer, there is also a preview of the item

 ## Bells and Whistles
 For Bells and Whistles the biggest feature I want to implement is an entirely independent audio engine that can be used by the game without any coupling.
 It play audio by assembling of MIDI notes and then playing it.
 Having self learnt up to the beginning of grade 2 music theory, I cannot assure that the audio engine technical implementation adhere correctly to music theory concepts that is used (I may use the wrong term here and there).

+The Audio Engine works by picking notes in a scale so the sequence of notes picked will sound naturally well together.
+A not so musically-inclined user will be able to use this engine easily.

 1. Audio Engine that can generate and play simple tunes using MIDI and through building an abstraction layer on top of Swift AudioToolBox, also provided the app with a default soundFont in case the device has no soundFont.
-Sound played by the Audio Engine should imitate an acoustic guitar with nylon string.
+Sound played by the Audio Engine should imitate a classical guitar.
-2. MusicalPeg modifier, play music when the peg is hit and an arpegio depending on the number of pegs hit.
+2. Music modifier, play music when the peg is hit and an arpegio depending on the number of pegs hit.
+Allow user to make music while randomly hitting pegs.
+In this mode the item removal is done in reverse sequence they are hit while matching the arpeggio sound, timer is lock while items are being removed.
+The recommended way to play this app.
 3. Standard GameMode and timeAttack GameMode.
 Number of Balls is also edittable by the player.
+4. Revamped the buttons of the level editor for more uses, elaborated above
+5. A result screen is shown after winning or losing prompting the user to replay or go to level editor.
+An editted sample level will load its original state when replay is clicked whereas custom level will retain all the changes made
+6. Made the UI more colorful
+7. Add more variation of pegs following the theme of a certain J-Rock Bank :).

 ## Tests